(This post about how to relieve foot pain from standing all day may contain affiliate links. Please see our disclosure page here.)

-Also remember that some shoes stretch out over time, so if you’ve had your shoes for a while, they might be larger than their original size indicates.
+Also, remember that some shoes stretch out over time, so if you’ve had your shoes for a while, they might be larger than their original size indicates.

 #2.
 Invest in comfortable shoes

 Nurses rack up hundreds of miles in their shoes, which is why it’s essential to buy comfortable shoes that give your feet the support they need.
-In fact, investing in a high quality, sturdy nursing shoe might be the best remedy for sore foot pain due to being a nurse who is on their feet for up to 12 hours a shift.
+In fact, investing in high quality, sturdy nursing shoes might be the best remedy for sore foot pain due to being a nurse who is on their feet for up to 12 hours a shift.

 While it may be tempting to go for the softest, spongiest sole, you actually need a shoe with a bit of firmness and arch support to encourage the proper form.
 The sole should be thick and flexible enough that it will provide shock absorption as you accumulate steps.